FMazzoni/gmail-datalake-extractor/docs/DEPLOYMENT.md

 - Regularly rotate Gmail API tokens
 - Secure PostgreSQL server with proper authentication and network access controls
 - Consider using Docker secrets for production deployments
+- Configure appropriate data paths and schema names for your environment

 ## Production Deployment